Vizzuality/marxan-cloud/README.md

 execute this on a cloud hosted version of Marxan, you should run the command above on the VM instance/docker container running the `api` application.

-In contract, the second approach will batch-create several users with insecure passwords and generic details, and it's only suited for development, testing or otherwise ephemeral environments.
+In contrast, the second approach will batch-create several users with insecure passwords and generic details, and it's only suited for development, testing or otherwise ephemeral environments.